jennyknuth/landlabWiki/Build-a-Model.md

 Save or export the data
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you’re using a raster grid, you can easily save your grid output to either ESRI ascii (i.e. ARCmap) or open source netCDF formats. netCDF in particular is a powerful format, and allows easy subsequent re-loading of a Landlab modelgrid and all its fields.
+If you’re using a raster grid, you can easily save your grid output to either ESRI ascii (i.e., ARCmap) or open source netCDF formats. netCDF in particular is a powerful format, and allows easy subsequent re-loading of a Landlab modelgrid and all its fields.
 Save your raster like this:

 .. code-block:: python